Key takeaways

 Check-in kiosk

-A terminal that guests can use to check themselves in and cut their own key cards to expedite the check-in process.
-It’s usually offered as an integrated part of your hotel management software.
+A terminal that allows guests to self-check-in and issue their own key cards, often integrated with hotel management software.

 Check-out